Fujii Kaze: 2019–2020: Major label debut, Help Ever Hurt Never

-2021: Two tie-ups, Nissan stadium "Free" live and 1st NHK Kohaku appearance
+2021: Two tie-ins, Nissan stadium "Free" live and 1st NHK Kohaku appearance

-In January 2021, “Tabiji” started airing on TV Asahi as the theme song for a TV drama series "Nijiiro Carte “ (Rainbow Color Medical Records / にじいろカルテ).
-This was the first time Fujii's song was used as a tie-up.
-The song was digitally released as the 7th single on March 1, and on the same day Fujii performed the song live with piano during the TV news program "Houdo Station" (TV Asahi), which was his first live TV appearance.
-The song won first place in the Oricon Weekly Digital Single Ranking which was announced on March 10th.
+In January 2021, "Tabiji" started airing on TV Asahi as the theme song for the TV drama series Nijiiro Carte.
+This was the first time Fujii's song was used as a tie-in.
+The song was digitally released as his 7th single on March 1, and on the same day, Fujii performed the song live with piano during the TV news program Houdo Station, which was his first live TV appearance.
+The song won first place in the Oricon Weekly Digital Single Ranking which was announced on March 10.